aiblocks/docs/guides/get-started/transactions.md

     ```
     </code-example>

-**IMPORTANT** It's possible that you will not receive a response from the Horizon server due to a
+**IMPORTANT** It's possible that you will not receive a response from the Millennium server due to a
 bug, network conditions, etc. In such a situation it's impossible to determine the status of your
 transaction.
 That's why you should always save a built transaction (or transaction encoded in XDR
 format) in a variable or a database and resubmit it if you don't know its status.
 If the
-transaction has already been successfully applied to the ledger, Horizon will simply return the
+transaction has already been successfully applied to the ledger, Millennium will simply return the
 saved result and not attempt to submit the transaction again.
 Only in cases where a transaction’s
 status is unknown (and thus will have a chance of being included into a ledger) will a resubmission
 to the network occur.

 ## Receive Payments

-You don’t actually need to do anything to receive payments into a Stellar account—if a payer makes
+You don’t actually need to do anything to receive payments into a AiBlocks account—if a payer makes
 a successful transaction to send assets to you, those assets will automatically be added to your
 account.